 - Developing rules with the kids, which gives ownership and makes clear expectations and consequences

-- Believe in “cool-out” time, to allow kids to calm down before engaging them.
+- Believe in “cool out” time allowing kids to calm down before engaging them

 All campers, and parents, are expected to exemplify Active Minds core values of respect and responsibility at all times while at camp.
-Appropriate and respectful language, mannerisms, and behavior is expected at all times.
+Appropriate and respectful language, mannerism,a dn behavior is expected at all times.

-Immediate Suspension from camp will result if the child:
+Immediate Suspension from camp will result if the campers:

-- Endangers or physically threatens the camp, staff or campers
+- Endagners or physically threatens the camp, staff or other campers